Buying Tips

 Accident history — R or RA grade if applicable

-Auction photos — interior, exterior, under-bonnet
+All auction photos — interior, exterior, engine bay

 Inspector notes on mechanical issues (E marks)

-Vehicle specifications and options at auction
+Vehicle specs and options at auction date

 Current engine or mechanical condition

-Damage that happened after auction
+Damage that happened during or after shipping

-Mileage driven after auction
+Mileage driven after auction date

 🔧 Local Car Inspection